 Owner’s Perception & Denial

 Many believe that a crucial reason for this gap is when the owner denies the existence of any such gap.
-In such a case, the seller will not try to bridge the gap.
+The seller will not try to bridge the gap in such a case.
 So, in a way, a lack of knowledge and unnecessary optimism of the seller could result in such a gap.
-Same way sometimes over pessimistic attitude of the buyer also can result in such a gap.
+Same way, sometimes over the pessimistic attitude of the buyer also can result in such a gap.

-Generally, the seller’s optimism shows up when he or she values the business, as well as is asked to come up with the expected growth rate.
+Generally, the seller’s optimism shows up when they value the business, as well as are asked to come up with the expected growth rate.
 Or when the seller is asked about the performance of the company’s assets.
-Or the money that he or she is willing to part with following an exit.
+Or the money that they are willing to part with following an exit.

 Seller’s Efforts in Building Business

-One more reason for the gap could be the focus of the seller on the efforts he or she undertook to build the business.
-Usually, a seller assumes that the new owner will continue to get the same benefits that he or she has got from the business.
+One more reason for the gap could be the focus of the seller on the efforts they undertook to build the business.
+Usually, a seller assumes that the new owner will continue to get the same benefits that they have got from the business.
 However, this may or may not be true in all cases.
 In some cases, the buyer has to align with the market dynamism and may need to go with new policies, new investments, etc. And all that may give a different result than the legacy.

 Ways to Bridge Valuation Gap